itfanr/ros2-wiki/Home.md

 [docs.ros2.org/beta2](http://docs.ros2.org/beta2/index.html#) contains current, as of Beta 2, details about ROS 2 internal design and organisation.

+[awesome-ros2](https://github.com/fkromer/awesome-ros2) is a "cheat sheet" style quick reference for ROS 2 packages and resources which will get (hopefully) listed on the [curated list of awesome lists](https://github.com/sindresorhus/awesome) to help GitHub users to get to know ROS 2.

 The following [ROSCon](http://roscon.ros.org) talks have been given on ROS 2 and provide information about the workings of ROS 2 and various demos:

 | Title | Type | Links |